GrayJyy/GrayJyy/README.md

 ### hey there

 hi, i'm [GrayJyy](https://github.com/GrayJyy).Currently, I work as a React Front-End Developer and continuously strive to develop my skills as a Full-Stack Web3 Developer.
 My passion for software development drives me to keep pushing forward, and the process of learning and self-improvement is both challenging and rewarding.
-I always hold my code to the highest standards, and my ultimate goal is to become a proficient Web3 Development Engineer.
+I always hold my code to the highest standards, and my ultimate goal is to become a proficient Fullstack Development Engineer.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.